srm985/axure-redline-tool/README.md

 #### Version 1.1.2

 * Build scripts have been ported from Grunt to Gulp.
 Additional build options are now available and the code injection has been improved.

+#### Version 1.1.3

+* Provided color swatch preview for color and background-color attributes.
+* Now support HEX and RGB(A).
+Color formats can be toggled by clicking color swatch.